LoneWolf38/EasyDeploy/README.md

 # EasyDeploy
-Automatic and easy deployment of your webapps
+Now Deployment is Easier and Automatic.